 - Built using 4 other Vanguard ETFS

-- Top 3 sectors (Financials, Technology and Customer Discretionary) account for almost 50% of VEQT’s holding
+- Top 3 sectors (Financials, Technology and Industrials) account for 48.9% of VEQT’s holdings

 Given that the average mutual fund fee in Canada is above 2%, VEQT fees is a big bargain.
 That is, you’ll pay just $250 per year on a $100,000 portfolio compared to over $2,000 for the average mutual fund.